chrisstonedev/personal-website-11ty/src/speaking/technical-debt.md

 debt, how to convince other people in the organization of the importance of making regular “minimum payments,” and some creative strategies to keep in mind for software projects with excessive “accrued interest.”

-This talk has been given at the following events:
+This talk about technical debt and the [Urgent-Important matrix](/thoughts/urgent-important-matrix) has been presented at the following events:

 - [Atlanta Code Camp 2021](https://web.archive.org/web/20210619025348/https://atlantacodecamp.com/2021/Schedule)
   (October 2021; in-person; archived link)